Why Leadership Diverged from Management

 Burke and Cooper on knowledge workers

-The second piece of the shift was a change in what workers do:
+The second piece of the shift was a change in what workers do.
+Burke and Cooper (2004) argued that management today is built around knowledge workers.

 Peter Drucker had coined the term “knowledge worker” in 1959.
 By the early 2000s, it had become the dominant kind of work in advanced economies and was growing fast everywhere else.
 A knowledge worker uses information and judgement, not muscle or routine, to produce value.